In this post you’ll find out how to apply for a UK visa from Nigeria in 6 easy steps:

 When you start the form you’ll be asked to create an account – make sure you enter an email address that you have access to as you’ll need to verify your account before you can begin.

 Filling out the online UK visa application form is relatively straightforward, but it just takes time.
+You’ll need your passport and other supporting documents with you to fill out the UK visa application form, including the dates you’ve been out of the country.

 At the end of the form you’ll be given one last chance to review and amend any of the information you’ve entered.

 DO NOT click the button to confirm unless you’re sure everything is correct as after this point you won’t be able to make any more changes.
-When you confirm your online UK visa application form is sent directly to UKVI and the only way to change anything is to start a completely new visa application form.
+When you confirm, your online UK visa application form is sent directly to UKVI and the only way to change anything is to start a completely new visa application form.

 STEP 3: How to calculate the UK visa fees